astannnn/R2D2-FL-new/technical_report.md

  is computed

-These reliability scores are used to weight logits during ensemble teacher construction, reducing the influence of unreliable clients.
+These scores are used to weight logits during ensemble teacher construction.

 6. Proxy-Based Distillation

 A proxy dataset (size = 400 samples) is maintained at the server.

-The global model is updated by minimizing KL divergence between:
+The global model is updated by minimizing:

-Global model predictions
+KL divergence between global predictions

 Reliability-weighted ensemble teacher distribution

 Temperature scaling (τ = 2.0) and distillation weight (β = 0.1) are applied.

-This mechanism improves robustness by filtering noisy client contributions.
+This mechanism reduces the influence of unreliable clients.

 7. Experimental Evaluation